ph7/selenium-client/README.markdown

 DEPRECATED
 ==========

  The selenium-client gem has been unmaintained for several years.
-PLease use http://rubygems.org/gems/selenium-webdriver instead.
+Please use http://rubygems.org/gems/selenium-webdriver instead.

 Mission